 - Once the folder opens, search for the entry of Minecraft, right-click it and select Delete.

-VBOs (Vertex Buffer Objects) is an OpenGL feature which allows you to upload vertex data to the video device if you don’t want to do the immediate rendering.
+VBOs (Vertex Buffer Objects) is an OpenGL feature that allows you to upload vertex data to the video device if you don’t want to do the immediate rendering.
 This feature is known to cause issues in Minecraft.
 We can try again after disabling these.

 - Open Settings of your Minecraft and navigate to Video Settings.